nfynt/Unity_ScriptingRef/README.md

 # Unity_ScriptingRef

-A collection of small independent C# scripts those seems to be useful in different requirements while working on any sort of project.
+A collection of public unity packages and small independent C# scripts those seems to be useful in different requirements while working on any sort of project.

 ![Cover Image](https://github.com/nfynt/Unity_ScriptingRef/blob/master/intropic2.jpg?raw=true)